Future-Proofing Your Battery Installation: Planning for What's Next

 - Firmware updates

-- Time-of-use optimization
+- Time-of-use optimisation

 Future-proofing tip: Ensure reliable internet connectivity.
 Consider backup connectivity for critical systems.

-Firmware Updates
+Firmware updates

 Over-the-air updates can add features years after installation: